-According to technical market research firm The Radicati Group, the number of emails circulated worldwide per day will top 281 billion in 2018 and increase to more than 333 billion by the end of 2022.
+According to technical market research firm The Radicati Group, the number of emails circulated worldwide per day is forecast to increase to more than 333 billion by the end of 2022.
 Suffice to say, email is an essential means of communication and how you use it reflects who you are personally and professionally.

 Pay attention to these five areas of email etiquette to avoid communication missteps: